-The Title 1 Basic Skills Program is a supplemental instructional program in grades four through six in Reading, Language, and Mathematics.
+The Title 1 Basic Skills Program is a supplemental instructional program in grades nine through twelve in Reading, Language, and Mathematics.
 Support is provided through in-class support or extended school days utilizing the classroom teachers and Title 1 teaching staff.
 The instruction is diagnostic, prescriptive, and individualized.
-The support is provided in a small group setting or one-on-one.
+The support is provided within the classroom often in a small group setting or in an extended school day program.
+Instruction is also available to ESL students who may require additional support.